 Modular walls with built-in MEP components can be useful when repurposing offices into apartments since they add both physical divisions and dedicated installations.
 Prefabrication also accelerates the conversion, addressing the demand for affordable housing more quickly.

 Importance of Energy and Water Conservation

-The same principle applies for plumbing installations, and water conservation measures can help avoid expensive upgrades.
-A simple and effective strategy is using plumbing fixtures with the WaterSense label from the US EPA, which offer savings of at least 20% with respect to federal standards.
+The same principle applies to plumbing installations, and water conservation measures can help avoid expensive upgrades.
+A simple and effective strategy is using plumbing fixtures with the WaterSense label from the US EPA, which offers savings of at least 20% concerning federal standards.

 If you are planning to repurpose a hotel or office building into apartments, a professional assessment of your MEP systems is recommended.
 An adaptive reuse project is faster and less expensive when the existing installations can be used with minimal changes.